baudm/parseq/README.md

 released under the BSD and MIT licenses, respectively (see corresponding `LICENSE` files for details).

 ### Demo
-An [interactive demo](https://huggingface.co/spaces/baudm/PARSeq-OCR) hosted at Hugging Face is available.
+An [interactive Gradio demo](https://huggingface.co/spaces/baudm/PARSeq-OCR) hosted at Hugging Face is available.
 The pretrained weights released here are used for the demo.

 ### Installation
 Tested on Python 3.9.
 Requires PyTorch >= 1.10.